SabishiiMe/kuick-key/README.md

 Step two is to select the **language** the application will use and to download the **cloud SDK**.
 For the language you will want to pick **Node.js**.

+*Make sure to do all these steps again for your server.*

 You also will need to download and install the **Google Cloud SDK** from the link on the same page.

 Install the CLI with all **default options**.
 This download might take some time, this is **normal**.